 - 2 tbsp any oil

 - 500 g potatoes, chopped into walnut size chunks

 - 1 tsp palm or light brown sugar

 - juice of 2 limes

 - dash light soy sauce

-- 2 tbsp Thai basil, shredded (or ordinary Basil)
+- 2 tbsp Thai basi, shredded (or ordinary Basil)

 - Heat the oil and add the onions and garlic and cook until you get a nice golden colour.

-- Then add the curry paste and warm through, before adding the coconut milk, stock cube and water.
+- Add the curry paste and warm through, then add the coconut milk, stock cube and water.

 - Bring to the boil, then add the potatoes, palm sugar, lime, fish sauce, tamarind, soy and pineapple juice and simmer for 15 minutes until they are just cooked.

-- Season with a little salt but be careful a lot of made pastes are highly seasoned.
+- Season with a little salt.
+But be careful; ready-made pastes can be highly seasoned.

-- Once the potatoes are cooked, add the spinach and wilt, then the peas, beans and peanuts and warm through.
+- When the potatoes are cooked, add the spinach and wilt.
+Then add the peas, beans and peanuts and warm through.

 - Serve with shredded Thai basil, Jasmine or sticky rice and wedges of lime.

 Add ingredients from Vickery TV straight to your favourite online supermarket